kelvinfredrick/shippex-shipment-test-app/README.md

 ### Debug Mode

 Enable debug mode by shaking the device or pressing `Cmd+D` (iOS) / `Cmd+M` (Android) in the simulator.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-This project is licensed under the MIT License.

-## Support

-For support and questions, please contact the development team.